gnosis/dapp-react-2.0/README.md

-# Dx-Mgn-Pool React Web
+# DApp React Subs

-React frontend project interfacing with the [Dx-Mgn-Pool](https://github.com/gnosis/dx-mgn-pool) smartcontracts.
+React frontend project using React 16.8+ and subscriptions to state

 ----------------------------------

-## Dx-Mgn-Pool Protocol

-Please refer to the [Dx-Mgn-Pool](https://github.com/gnosis/dx-mgn-pool) repo for more in-depth information on how the protocol works.

 ## License